arminsalcin/oxy-cube/README.md

 - Circuit to measure health of battery
 - And you can programm the device via USB type C :)

+## Here are some photos the logo of our open source project and the 3D view of the v1.0 :D

 ![alt text](https://github.com/arminsalcin/oxy-cube/blob/main/resources/logo.png)
 ![alt text](https://github.com/arminsalcin/oxy-cube/blob/main/resources/3d-model.png)

+## If you want to contribute
+You can add me on Instagram @salca16 and contribute i don't want to open discord yet.